doublebyte1/live_pitch/PITCHME.md

 + @fa[user] Customer: information from the initial register on WHMCS.
 + @fa[cubes] Product: set of orchestrated services, defined on the config-repo on gitlab.
-+ @fa[handshake] Order: implementation of a product for a given customer.
++ @fa[cc-visa] Order: implementation of a product for a given customer.

 +++?image=assets/live_entities.png&size=auto 60%